charlax/antipatterns/python-antipatterns.md

 Read this article first: [setup.py vs. requirements.txt](https://caremad.io/2013/07/setup-vs-requirement/)

-The main point is that `setup.py` should not specify explicit version requirements (good: `flask`, bad: `flask==1.1.1`).
+**Summary: The main point is that `setup.py` should not specify explicit version requirements (good: `flask`, bad: `flask==1.1.1`).**

-In a few words, if library A requires `flask==1.1.1` and library B requires `flask==1.1.2`, then you'll have a conflict and won't be able to use them both in application Z. Yet in 99.999% of the cases, you don't need a specific version of flask, so A should just require `flask` in `setup.py` (no version specified), B should just require `flask` in `setup.py` (same), and Z will be happy using A and B with whatever version of flask it wants (this specific version will be in `requirements.txt`, usually apps don't really need to maintain dependencies in both `setup.py` and `requirements.txt`, only `requirements.txt` is usually used).
-Then the developers of A can put whatever version of flask they're currently developing against in A's `requirements.txt`.
+In a few words, if library `lib1` requires `flask==1.1.1` and library `lib2` requires `flask==1.1.2`, then you'll have a conflict and won't be able to use them both in application `app`.

+Yet in 99.999% of the cases, you don't need a specific version of flask, so:

+* `lib1` should just require `flask` in `setup.py` (no version specified, not even with inequality operators: `flask<=2` is bad for instance)
+* `lib2` should just require `flask` in `setup.py` (same)

+`app` will be happy using `lib1` and `lib2` with whatever version of `flask` it wants.

+`app`'s `requirements.txt` should be as specific as possible, ideally strictly pinning (`==`) every single dependency.
+This way the app's stability will be very predictable, because always the same packages version will be installed.

+Usually apps only use `requirements.txt`, not `setup.py`, because `pip install -r requirements.txt` is used when deploying.

+The only exception for pinning a dependency in a library is in case of a known incompatibility, but again this should be a very temporary move, because that will prevent people from upgrading.

 Ruby has a pretty similar dichotomy with [Gemspec and gemfile](http://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile/).